miguelCyclone/civicChallenge/README.md

 * To run a custom DAG, Write: cargo run dag removeNode
 *   a) Where, dag= a-b,b-c,c-d,c-e,e-f
 *   b) Where, removeNode is one character, for example c

+# Tests
+* There are 10 tests in total
+* Seven Unit Tests with two different DAGs
+* Three System Tests with three different DAGs